TIBCOSoftware/tp-helm-charts/docs/workshop/microk8s/bare-metal-data-plane/README.md

-# Setting Up a Single-Cluster Kubernetes Cluster on MicroK8s
+# Setting up a Control Tower Data Plane with a Single-Cluster Kubernetes Cluster on MicroK8s

-This workshop will guide you through setting up a single-cluster Kubernetes cluster on MicroK8s in preparation for provisioning a Bare Metal Data Plane on TIBCO Platform.
+This workshop guides you through setting up a single-cluster Kubernetes cluster on MicroK8s in preparation for provisioning a Control Tower Data Plane on TIBCO Platform.
 We will create a single MicroK8s cluster on your machine with host storage for persistence and provision Observability backend servers for collecting OpenTelemetry data including Prometheus and ElasticSearch if not already available or configured.
-It also provisions a Nginx ingress controller in preparation for receiving incoming requests from non-Kubernetes workloads such as metrics and traces from BusinessWorks User Apps running outside the Kubernetes cluster.
+It provisions a Nginx ingress controller in preparation for receiving incoming requests from non-Kubernetes workloads such as metrics and traces from BusinessWorks User Apps running outside the Kubernetes cluster.
+It also also allows you to monitor and manage EMS servers running outside the Kuberbetes cluster.

 ---
-## Prerequisites for a Bare Metal Data Plane on TIBCO Platform
+## Prerequisites for a Control Tower Data Plane on TIBCO Platform
 - Host operating system
    - Linux
 - Minimum hardware requirements